alexplumb/material-ui-phone-number/README.md

 # material-ui-phone-number

 Highly customizable phone input component with auto formatting.
-Based on the wonderful [react-phone-input-2](https://github.com/bl00mber/react-phone-input-2) package.
+Based on [mui-phone-number](https://github.com/alexplumb/material-ui-phone-number) which is based on not maintained and which was in turn based on the wonderful [react-phone-input-2](https://github.com/bl00mber/react-phone-input-2) package.

 It looks like this, but in Material Design: